Research Experience

 2023 | Shared Task at the BLP Workshop, co-located with EMNLP

-- Applied semi-supervised self-training techniques to address class imbalance and small dataset limitations, significantly improving model performance on minority classes.
+- Applied semi-supervised self-training to address class imbalance, significantly improving performance on minority classes.

-- Enhanced dataset diversity and quality through back-translation using the Googletrans API, which improved semantic variety while correcting linguistic inconsistencies in Bangla text.
+- Enhanced dataset diversity through back-translation using the Googletrans API, improving semantic variety while correcting linguistic inconsistencies.

-- Implemented an ensemble approach combining multiple transformer models with bagging and majority voting to reduce prediction variance and increase overall robustness, achieving Top 20 rank.
+- Implemented an ensemble approach combining multiple transformer models with bagging and majority voting to reduce prediction variance.

 - Publication: Team_Syrax at BLP-2023 Task 1: Data Augmentation and Ensemble Based Approach for Violence Inciting Text Detection in Bangla